Skeletonxf/Skeletonxf.github.io/source/markdown/_gameTutorial2.md

 ### Walls

 A wall costs 1500 gold to build, and is built after all battles.
-On all future battles the defending units inside gain 1 level of strength.
+On all future battles the defending units inside gain 1/2 a level of strength.
 Walls are indicated by grey outlines.
+Walls also generate increasing amounts of defending units which fight as neutral units but cannot be deployed to other territories, however they are free and always fight first.
+Wall bonuses are reset when captured!

 ### * Battering Rams
 A Battering Ram is a special unit that does not fight.
 Each unit costs 1500 gold.
-1 Battering Ram negates wall defensive bonuses and multiple destroy the attacked wall entirely, in both cases being consumed upon use.
+1 Battering Ram negates wall defensive bonuses and multiple destroy the attacked wall and any defenders entirely, in both cases being consumed upon use.
 Battering Rams can be intercepted or attacked so should always be deployed behind a protective army to keep them alive on their journey to seige the opponent.

 ### Castles.

-A castle costs 2000 gold to build, and is build after all battles.
+A castle costs 2000 gold to build, and is built after all battles.
 Castles under your control are the only territory you can spawn units on.
 No castles, no new units!
 Castles are indicated by black dots.

 ## Razing down